 Instructions

-- Add the gluten-free flour blend and salt to the bowl of a food processor and pulse to combine.
+- Add the gluten-free flour blend, salt and baking powder to the bowl of a food processor and pulse to combine.

-- Add in the cream cheese and butter and pulse 7 times.
+- Add in the butter and cream cheese and pulse 7 times.

-- Add the vinegar to the water and with the motor running pour the water mixture into the flour.
-Continue to process the dough until it all forms together into a ball around the blade.
+- Add the vinegar to the water.
+With the motor running, pour the water mixture into the flour.
+Continue to process the dough until it forms together into a ball around the blade.

-- Remove the dough from the processor and divide dough into two portions.
+- Remove the dough from the processor and divide it into two equal portions.

 Notes